peachpiecompiler/peachpie-docs/docs/api/Libraries-Architecture.md

 echo ArrayIterator::ContextConstant;
 ```

-* `public static class` represents a container containing the declaration of global PHP functions and constants
+* `public static class` represents a container containing the declaration of global PHP functions and constants.
+The container is ignored if it is annotated with the `[PhpHidden]` attribute.
 ```c#
 // Example:
 public static class MyFunctions {